ncbi/packit/README.rst

 That was the first and the last time you touched that file for your project.

-Not let's create a *setup.cfg* that you will use in order to configure your package:
+Now let's create a *setup.cfg* that you will use in order to configure your package:
 ::

     [metadata]